flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 \min_{x\in\mathcal{C}}\quad f(x)+\lambda\sum_g\omega_g\|x_g\|_2
 $$

-is convex, then a correct convex optimization algorithm can find a globally optimal solution of this model.

-That is a strong guarantee.
+is convex, then standard convex-optimization methods target its global optimum rather than a merely local optimum.
+In numerical computation, the solution is obtained to a prescribed tolerance.

 ### 8.2 But Not Automatically the Original ILP Optimum